HARSH-DAVE1506/FlightSafe-Bird-Detection-System-FSBDS/README.md

 This project is a prototype AI-powered system to detect birds from video feeds, classify their species, and estimate a risk level for airport flight operations.

+## ⚠️ Important Tip Before You Start
+**Use a video shorter than 5 seconds for testing.** Longer videos will significantly increase detection time and may heavily utilize your CPU/GPU resources, which could potentially overheat or stress your machine.

 ## Features

 - **Bird Detection**: Custom-trained YOLOv8m model.